 To begin, figure out how much you're willing to spend on the down payment and on the vehicle overall.
 An independent car dealership is often the best place to buy used cars when you are on a tight budget.
 Buying from a private seller may also save you money and typically offers more wiggle room for negotiating the final going price.

 Consider your used vehicle options

 Another way to narrow your search is by narrowing down the type of used vehicle you're in the market for.
 Consider the make, model, and year you prefer and any similar vehicles you may have an interest in.
 Not only can this step help you narrow your search to dealerships and retailers that offer your preferred vehicle, but it can also give you a better idea about your budget.
 For example, if you prefer a newer vehicle, you can expect to spend more on the vehicle than you would on an older car.
-A good way to get started is by using Chase Auto, which provides an online inventory tracker that will send you personalized updates to better refine your search.
+A good way to get started is by using Chase Auto, which allows you to shop inventory from participating dealers in your area.